zandax online course logo

 It's interesting that all these ideas for being assertive start with "don't".
 Don't speak first, don't disagree, don't make statements… it doesn't sound all that assertive, does it?
 Is this the level of "self-monitoring" women need to practice to get ahead in the workplace?

 It's arguable that the tips are good advice for anyone.
-Listening, not being aggressive, and not being overly disagreeable: all are habits that workers appreciate in their manager, male or female.
+Listening, not being aggressive, and not being overly disagreeable: all are habits that people appreciate in their manager, male or female.
 But for a man they can be seen as merely desirable traits, since we seem to accept aggression as part of the male stereotype.
-Depressingly, for a woman they're essential – unless she wants to be seen as abrasive.
+Depressingly, for a woman they can be seen as necessary – unless she wants to be seen as abrasive.

 Through The Glass Ceiling